Book a Call

 Letting Go vs Holding On

-Recently I spent time with my eldest daughter, her husband, and in-laws.
-We had a wonderful time at the beach.
-When I think of her, I feel a mixture of love, joy, gratitude, and also a little sadness because she has given her heart to her husband - as it should be.
-She has grown up and created her life the way she wants and has expanded her circle of loving and supportive friends.
+Recently, I spent time with one of my daughters, her husband, and her in-laws.
+We shared a few days at the beach, and it was a gift.
+When I think of her now, I feel love, joy, and gratitude—along with a little sadness.
+She has given her heart to her husband, as it should be.
+She has grown, created a life that reflects who she is, and surrounded herself with loving, supportive people.

 To Live Life Fully is a Continuous Letting Go Process